 Text Messaging Intervention with customisation using linked data from wireless wearable activity monitors to improve risk factors following gestational diabetes

 Coordinating Healthcare with Artificial Intelligence-driven Technology in Atrial Fibrillation.

 The project pilots a system aimed at supporting patients to self-manage their atrial fibrillation and promoting care coordination with their GP and cardiologist.

 The system consists of automated phone calls (using Artificial Intelligence technology) that will do monthly risk assessments of patients’ overall health, symptoms, and risk factors, in combination with text messages, emails, and access to an online tailored education platform, which hopes to improve patient-reported outcomes and experience measures, as well as reduce avoidable hospitalisations and improve health outcomes.

 WARC is comprised of pre-eminent researchers, scholars and clinicians who are committed to the centre’s mission of providing leadership and advice on digital health interventions.

 The centre will also develop the capacity of clinicians in applied clinical research and provide advice on study design and operational services at Westmead.

-WARC is open to visiting fellows, PhD opportunities for talented students who are keen to further their education in research and volunteers.
+WARC is open to visiting fellows, PhD opportunities for talented students who are keen to further their education in research.